CYANYULOU/Fun-Industry/README.md

 # Fun Industry

-This is a Java Mod of Mindustry which is now developing by Rock and Rosegold.
+This is a Java Mod of Mindustry which is now being developed by Rock and Rosegold.